ajgreenman/markov-bot/README.md

 # MarkovBot

 This program will read any plaintext file or markov file and parse it into a markov graph.
-Then it will read this graph and produce random output based on it.
+Then it will read this graph and produce output based on it.
 This results in random, often nonsensical sentences based on source material.